Cannabis to Treat Ulcerative Colitis and Crohn’s Disease

 Scientists are optimistic cannabis can be used to treat chronic inflammation of the gastrointestinal tract for the following reasons:

-- Because doctors suspect endocannabinoid deficiency is to blame for these diseases.
+- Because doctors suspect endocannabinoid deficiency could be one of the mechanisms contributing to these diseases.

 - Because cannabis has been recognized for centuries as an anti-inflammatory.

-- Because cannabis has fewer side-effects than traditional treatments/medications.
+- Because cannabis has fewer known side-effects compared to conventional treatments/medications.

 A 2005 pilot study surveyed patients with ulcerative colitis and Crohn’s disease to see how they felt after using cannabis2.
 The patients reported benefits such as improved appetite, fewer bowel movements, decreased nausea, reduced vomiting, and improved energy levels, as well as fewer symptoms of depression and a general reduction in the number of flare-ups.